 Even though the FAFSA stays open for over a year, it’s best not to wait for the deadline.
-Some aid is limited, so the earlier you apply, the better your chances of qualifying for free funding like grants.
+Some aid is awarded on a first-come, first-served basis, so the earlier you apply, the better your chances of qualifying for free funding like grants.
 A rule of thumb is to apply as soon as possible after Oct.
 1.

 - What is the highest level of school completed by your parents?